 About the numbers

 This data includes the number of government requests received for account information, as well as the percentage of requests we complied with in whole or in part from the United States.
-For the first time, we’ve also included a high-level breakdown of requests by U.S. state (below).
+We’ve also included a high-level breakdown of requests by U.S. state (below).

 For more details about global information requests, please refer to the latest report.